lammps/lammps/doc/src/pair_meamc.rst

    filenames can appear in any order, e.g. "Si C" or "C Si" in the example above.
-However, if the 2nd filename is not NULL (as in the example above), it contains settings that are Fortran-indexed for the elements that preceed it.
+However, if the 2nd filename is not NULL (as in the example above), it contains settings that are Fortran-indexed for the elements that precede it.
 Thus you need to insure you list the elements between the filenames in an order consistent with how the values in the 2nd filename are indexed.
 See details below on the syntax for settings in the 2nd file.